AccelByte/extend-vivox-authorization-service-java/README.md

-# extend-rtu-vivox-authorization-service-csharp
+# extend-rtu-vivox-authorization-service-java

 A Vivox authentication service is essential for integrating AccelByte Gaming Services (AGS), Vivox, and game clients.
 It generates the signed Vivox token that game clients need to interact with Vivox.
 This token is valid for 90 seconds, so game clients must regularly call the service to obtain a new token.

 ## Overview

-This repository provides a project template for an `Vivox Authorization Service` Extend Service Extension app written in `C#`.
+This repository provides a project template for an `Vivox Authorization Service` Extend Service Extension app written in `Java`.
 It includes a ready to use service to generate Vivox access token.
 This web service created using a stack that includes a `gRPC Server` and the [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway?tab=readme-ov-file#about).
 Additionally, it comes with built-in instrumentation for observability, ensuring that metrics, traces, and logs are available upon deployment.

 You can clone this repository to modify and develope your own `Vivox Authorization Service` Extend app.
 Simply modify this project by defining your